arunvl88/OAuth/README.md

+This project demonstrates the implementation of two key OAuth 2.0 authentication flows using Okta as the authorization server and a Flask-based API as the resource server.
+The FakeBook API showcases how to secure and access protected resources using different OAuth 2.0 grant types, catering to various use cases in modern application architectures.

+The project covers two main authentication scenarios:

+1. **Machine-to-Machine Authentication with Client Credentials Grant**
+   - Demonstrates how to authenticate and authorize requests between services or applications without user involvement.
+   - Ideal for backend services, cron jobs, or any scenario where a human user is not directly involved.
+   - Shows how to obtain and use access tokens for machine-to-machine communication.

+2. **User Authentication Flow with Authorization Code Grant**
+   - Illustrates the process of authenticating users and obtaining their authorization to access protected resources.
+   - Suitable for web applications where user interaction is required.
+   - Demonstrates the complete flow from user login to accessing protected API endpoints on behalf of the user.

+Key Features:
+- Integration with Okta for robust identity and access management.
+- Implementation of a Flask-based API serving as the resource server.
+- Detailed step-by-step guide for setting up and testing both authentication flows.
+- Explanation of OAuth 2.0 concepts, including token handling, scope usage, and security considerations.

 # Machine-to-Machine Authentication with Client Credentials Grant

 This section demonstrates the OAuth 2.0 Client Credentials flow, which is used for machine-to-machine authentication without user involvement.